MADH95/JSONLoader/README.md

 - **repeatLines** Dialogue that plays every other time you enter the region or start a new map in the same region.

 ### consumableItems
-Items that can be randomly give nto the player when in this region.
+Items that can be randomly given to the player when in this region.

 ## Consumable Items